pierre-rouleau/usrhome/readme.rst

   to which you contribute, or libraries and tools you want to build yourself, anything you do not consider your main or most-active development.
   This can be located anywhere.

+USRHOME_DIR_TMP:
+  The name of a directory where your user's temporary files may be stored, in a separate directory than the standard ``/tmp`` directory.
+  That can be used for testing code and checking if your tested code suffers from *temporary file leakage*.

+**Where to Define these Environment Variables**

 These environment variables are defined in the user persistent configuration file common to Bash and Z Shell: the ``usrcfg/setfor-all-config.sh`` file.